androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-03-devops-and-the-devolution-from-developer-to-engineer.md

 At ditto music, one of the first patterns we worked on, was to create a reusable deployment pattern.
 We wanted to automate the provisioning of the instance, and have a platform where the code can just be deployed.
 There are many options for this, at the time we built the pattern we evaluated and decided on AWS Elastic Container Service.

-Our deployment pattern took a built artifact, such as a dotnet dll, or node project, and built a docker image, pushed to our own Elastic Container Repository and used a templated service and task to be able to run the 'WebApp' in a predicatable and similar way across technology stacks.
+Our deployment pattern took a built artifact such as a dotnet dll or node project, and we build a docker image, pushed to our own Elastic Container Repository and used a templated service and task to be able to run the 'WebApp' in a predicatable and similar way across technology stacks.
 We use it for long running services, rest services, graphql, websites etc.

 Because of the way ECS works, it was very simple to build secure permissions and apply this across the whole infra.
 Anything that needs more than just the basics, could apply it manually.
 Terraform modules really helped with this.